mido3ds/classy/README.md

 Uses special configuration files.

+* TODO:

-#TODO: make the conf rules
+      .make the conf rules

+      .how to install

 Default formatting style is WebKit, see [WebKit Code Style Guidelines](webkit.org/code-style-guidelines).